 Not so pretty, but functional.

 The modelling of the battle seems pretty good.
 As far as the product itself, there are lots of scenarios, plus a scenario editor.
-Each scenario takes a brutally long time to play so you get a whole lot of hours for your money spent on a particular HPS module.
+Each scenario takes a brutally long time to play so you get a whole lot of hours for your money that you’ve spent on a particular HPS module.

 On the downside, the scenarios take a brutally long time to play.

 A longstanding complaint about first the Battleground series, and then the HPS follows-ups, was ability of the computer opponent.
 The AI, while not obviously incompetent, probably will not beat you in any of the scenarios (mostly designed for balanced play-by-email).

 Playing this scenario, it takes you through several distinct phases.
 The gameplay starts out OK as you close your army towards the enemy and need only make minor adjustments to your lines.
 Mostly you move forward using group moves, meaning (for example) you give a single movement order to all of one legion’s principes (10 counters) together.
 This works until the armies make contact, at which point the group move is useless and you have to give orders counter-by-counter.
 This isn’t too bad when you’re working on a tactically interesting section of the battlefield.
 (Can you break his right wing before he punches a hole in your center?)
 But you pretty much have to visit every counter, every turn, whether you want to or not.